 Year 6 Outdoor Education Program

-The Year 6 program takes place over three days and two nights at Kooringal Outdoor Education Centre in the jarrah forest of Dwellingup.
-Students will participate in a variety of outdoor experiences, with the aim to foster enquiry and adventure in the natural world, in a comfortable and safe setting.
-The program will also serve to link in to the sequence of outdoor learning within the Senior School.
+The Year 6 program takes place over three days and two nights.
+Students will participate in a variety of outdoor experiences, with the main aim being to foster enquiry and adventure in the natural world, while feeling comfortable and safe.
+The program will also serve to link in to the sequence of outdoor learning within the Senior School, where expedition camping develops as the main learning framework.

 A strong theme of all of the Outdoor Education programs is learning about the cultural and natural history of the area that the program takes place in.
 The groups will participate in an indigenous cultural session with a local Noongar lady and have the opportunity to make artefacts and taste some bush foods.
 The natural history of the area will also be looked at from a European and Indigenous perspective, through interactive experiences.